werdrew/bbb-gen/README.md

 ```

 This will replace whatever was generated for RDL's with 10x110, 10x120, ..., etc (and will truncate any days that have less than 5 sets to the first n sets from the list) and whatever was generated for Ab Wheel with 7x for each set.

+`driver_paths` point to the geckodriver executable for each platform.

 Then, to generate the CSV file:
 ```